stefan-matic/audio-profile-switcher/README.md

 Run the script by using the name supplied in the installation step to run the audio switch from the terminal.

+If you have multiple bluetooth headphones you can add the first, do the installation, edit the values again for other devices and do the installation again supplying a different name.
+Rinse and repeat however many times needed.